econ-uzh/ndjson2csv/README.md

 A small cli tool that prerocesses and transforms large ndjson (http://ndjson.org/) files without setting your hair on fire.
 It is especially useful to quickly process large JSON exports from MongoDB.

+The CSV fields/headers are computed automatically by flattening the documents.

 ## Usage

 > ndjson2csv --help